 This tract of land is located in Egg Harbor Township, along the eastern shore of the Great Egg Harbor River.
-Riverbend properties consist of 1294 acres, and can be accessed by Mays Landing - Somers Point Road, Betsy Scull Road, or Lida Avenue.
+Riverbend properties consist of 1294 acres, and can be accessed by Mays Landing - Somers Point Road, Betsey Scull Road, or Lida Avenue.
 Hiking and biking and horseback riding occur here.
-The Northwestern edge of the tract includes the 90+ acre P. A .L. property.
 The Firearms Training Facility is located within the Riverbend Tract.
-The Firearms Training Facility is located here.
-For more information click on the Firearms Training Facility CLICK HERE.
+For more information on the Firearms Training Facility CLICK HERE.

 This park is located on Route 559 (Weymouth Road) just north of Route 322.
 It is about 11 acres.
 This was the original site of an iron furnace and paper mill in the 1800's, located right on the Great Egg Harbor River (non-tidal).
 Now it is a good site to load or unload your canoe or kayak, or a good picnic site.
 There are seasonal port-a-pot facilities.
 Take care not to damage the ruins that can still be seen.